 A fun example comes to us from Orbitz.
 The travel company’s Vacation Matchmaker Quiz helps you decide which destination is your “true love.”
 Mine was London, in case you were wondering. 😉

 Calculators work especially well for service providers who may struggle to demonstrate the kind of return on investment or level of savings their services could support.
 These graphical elements are particularly ideal examples of interactive marketing, as they’re more customizable and invite users to input their own numbers to get their answers.

-Here’s a great example of a savings calculator from Cengage, a provider of student course materials, helping students understand how much they’ll save by packaging their course materials together versus buying them individually.
+Here’s a great example of a savings calculator from Cengage, a provider of student course materials, which helps students understand how much they’ll save by packaging their course materials together versus buying them individually.
 Here’s to extra spending money for the weekend!